Call us today to schedule a visit: 407-767-2477

 • Use sunscreen and limit exposure to the sun.

-• Your toddler may be able to tell you now in more obvious ways when they feel sick or something hurts.
+• Your toddler may be able to tell you now in more obvious ways when she feels sick or something hurts.
 Watch for fever or changes in appetite, activity level or sleeping habits.
-Toddlers with ear infections often have fever and cold symptoms and usually don't present just "playing with their ears" as their only symptom.
+Toddlers with ear infections often have fever and cold symptoms.

 • Limit your toddler's TV time.
-It's okay to occasionally watch a TV show designed for young children, but a toddler should watch less than 1 hour of TV a day.
+It's okay to occasionally watch a TV show designed for young children, but a toddler should watch less than one hour of TV a day.
+Human-to-human interaction stimulates language and communication.
+Avoid electronic devices at this age.

 Next Well Child Visit